smithy545/mapgen/README.md

 - Code cleanup (lol)

 #### Done so far

-- Generate Voroni diagram from random set of input sites (no duplicate inputs) without overlapping edges for up to 100000 points
+- Can generate Voroni diagram from random set of input sites (no duplicate inputs) without overlapping edges for up to 100000 points

+    - Basic method to check for edge collisions in debugging.
+Need to improve precision.
+    - Very rare bugs seem to occur around N >= 100,000 with edge overlap.
+Memory management also becomes an issue at that point.

-- Generate the dual of a given diagram (Voroni -> Delauney -> Voroni etc.)
+- Can generate the dual of a given diagram (Voroni Diagram -> Delauney Triangulation -> Voroni etc.)

 - Basic renderer/input handling/game loop for displaying and updating Voroni Diagram in 2d (ortho) or 3d (perspective)

+    - Renderer built on OpenGl
+    - OpenGlMathematics (GLM) used for most math functions
+    - Window and input system built on GLEW
+    - String formatting and json libraries included for my utility lib